w3ctag/security-questionnaire/questionnaire.markdown

 > 17. What happens when a document that uses your feature is kept alive in BFCache
 >      (instead of getting destroyed) after navigation, and potentially gets reused
 >      on future navigations back to the document?
-> 18. What happens when a document that uses your feature gets detached?
+> 18. What happens when a document that uses your feature gets disconnected?
 > 19. What should this questionnaire have asked?